Hepatitis E is usually spread when people ingest something that has been contaminated by the stool of an infected person.

 Hepatitis E does not usually become chronic, but it may become chronic in people with a weakened immune system, such as people with HIV infection or people who are taking drugs to suppress the immune symptoms, such as cancer chemotherapy drugs.

 Hepatitis E occasionally causes epidemics, which are often linked to water contaminated by stool.
 Epidemics have occurred only in China, India, Mexico, Peru, Russia, Pakistan, and central and northern Africa, not in the United States or Western Europe.
-In developed countries, most cases occur in travelers returning home from a country where sanitation is poor and access to safe water is limited.
+In countries with effective, routine sanitation methods, most cases occur in travelers returning home from a country where sanitation is poor and access to safe water is limited.

 People with hepatitis E have typical symptoms of acute hepatitis.
 These symptoms include